google/closure-compiler-js/README.md

 # closure-compiler-js

-**Note**: The JS version of Closure-Compiler is being moved to the main npm distribution at https://www.npmjs.com/package/google-closure-compiler.
-Build plugins for `grunt` and `gulp` are already fully supported in that distribution.
+**Note**: This package is now deprecated.
+Distribution of the JavaScript version has been moved to the main npm distribution at https://www.npmjs.com/package/google-closure-compiler.
+This package will continue to work, but no new versions of the package will be published.

 <hr />